20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 No 7.
 Montmartre & Artist’s Square

-It’s a toss-up between the Latin Quarter and Montmartre for me when it comes to my favourite arrondissements.
+It’s a toss-up between the Latin Quarter and Montmartre for me when it comes to my favorite arrondissements.
 But I usually manage to get a quick visit in when I’m there.

 - Pablo Picasso: Before he became one of the most influential artists of the 20th century, Picasso lived and worked in Montmartre, particularly in the Bateau-Lavoir, a commune for artists.
 It was here he painted one of his most famous works, “Les Demoiselles d’Avignon.”